godswilllazu/3D-GIS/README.md

 # 3D-GIS
-A school project to create DEM, DTM, and DSM of the Faculty of Science UNILAG, using ArcMap and ArcScene
+A school project to create DEM, DTM, and DSM of the Faculty of Science UNILAG, using ArcMap and ArcScene Check word file 'STEPS TO 3D REPRESENTATION OF STUDY AREA' for full report